Overview

 You may have noticed both light and dark modes…

-Amplifii’s design adapts to its users with distinct themes for each side of the platform.
-The Marketplace uses a light theme to maintain visual consistency with other e-commerce platforms, making it feel familiar.
-Meanwhile, the Seller Dashboard features dark mode, commonly used in professional and creator tools, to help reduce eye strain as users manage their business.
+The Marketplace uses a light theme to maintain visual consistency with other e-commerce platforms.
+Meanwhile, the Seller Dashboard features dark mode, commonly used in professional and creator tools.

 Several components from the design system components in both light and dark themes